bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 28°
-- Overcast
+- Partly Cloudy
-- 92% humidity
+- 93% humidity
-- 4 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 62% cloud cover
-- 26 AQI 🟩
+- 27 AQI 🟩
 - About 2 inches of snow on the ground
-- 0.06 inches of rain and 0.75 inches of snow in the past 24 hours
+- 0.05 inches of rain and 0.58 inches of snow in the past 24 hours
 - 1.58 inches of snow and 0.1 inches of rain expected in the next 48 hours